-Florida Qui Tam Lawyers
+Florida Qui Tam/Whistleblower Lawyers

-At The Ferraro Law Firm, our Florida qui tam attorneys represent cases under the False Claims Act.
-If you're aware of activity that defrauds the United States government, our whistleblower lawyers can help you file a lawsuit on behalf of the U.S. Since 1985, our team has secured billions of dollars in verdicts and settlements for our clients.
+At The Ferraro Law Firm, our Florida qui tam lawyers represent cases under the False Claims Act.
+If you’re aware of activity that defrauds the United States government, our whistleblower lawyers can help you file a lawsuit on behalf of the U.S. Since 1985, our team has secured billions of dollars in verdicts and settlements for our clients.

 We have earned multiple honors and achievements for our work, including:

 - Inclusion in Super Lawyers® and Super Lawyers® Rising Stars™ lists

 - Selection to Elite Trial Lawyers, Top Rated Lawyers, & Top Law Firms

 - Membership in Million Dollar and Multi-Million Dollar Advocates Forum®